 Leading up to and since the 2016 NBA Draft, I have heard numerous comments that the depth of talent this year compares unfavorably to next year.
 If so, I can’t wait to see how the 2017 draft class ages because the 2016 vintage looks quite good.
 In particular, I don’t sense any of the same weakness that existed at the top of the 2013 Draft.
 To help you remember, that was “the one with Anthony Bennett.”

 Currently a mop-up specialist, Bennett has averaged four points and three rebounds per game during his four-year career.
-As such, he’s in a prime position to become a future Top 10 Bust.
-Fortunately for him, that draft lacked standout superstars so he’s often overlooked.
+He’s in a prime position to become a future Top 10 Bust.
 Don’t worry Anthony, I won’t forget you when the time’s right.

 2016 NBA DRAFT: ESPN TELECAST